chikamichi/jumoku/README.md

 This is quite restrictive, but not *that* restrictive.
 Instinctively, a tree structure would rather be described as an arborescence, that is a collection of nodes with a root node and some leaves (ending nodes), that is with a general direction (top-down).
 That is what you would use to use to modelize nested directories, for instance.
 From the mathematical point of view, legacy trees and arborescences have some little differencies (the latter are more constrained).
 Jumoku provides both structures.

 Several ruby graph libraries exist, some pure-ruby, some as bindings (for instance, the popular igraph C backend).
-Jumoku makes use of the most up-to-date project among those available, [Graphy](http://github.com/chikamichi/graphy "Graphy on Github").
+Jumoku makes use of the most up-to-date project among those available, [Plexus](http://github.com/chikamichi/plexus "Plexus on Github").
 It's been forked to implement new features required by Jumoku, and is vendorized within this gem.

 ## License